top of page

-This class introduces a unique and innovative approach to the felt fabric structure.
+This class introduces a unique, innovative approach to felt fabric structure.
 It takes it all on an even more advanced level, and it's a truly unique collection of my newly developed techniques.
-It's is an advanced-level class, and I highly recommend first taking the Structural and Textural Methods.
+It's an advanced-level class, and I highly recommend taking Structural and Textural Methods first.

 Supplies and tools